QuirkyCort/tutorials/courses/60 GDevelop Basics/30 Gelda/70 npc.md

 # Non-Player Characters

-You can't have an RPC without Non-Player Characters (NPC).
+You can't have an RPG without Non-Player Characters (NPC).
 We'll start with a Wizard (...or whatever you prefer); he'll be the one to give us our quest.

 ![](images/wizard.png)